Facebook Monitoring: How Much Should You Care?

 What is Facebook monitoring?

-In an average day, I’d bet that hundreds or even thousands of research papers are written, published and promoted.
-It’s very likely that few of them are even seen, much less debated.
-But sometimes, someone writes something so interesting and so unusual that it sparks widespread interest, even if people don’t really take the time to read the entire study in question.
-That’s what happened to two people who conducted a study about self-censorship and its role in the life of the average Facebook user.
-These researchers probably thought they were onto something grand and remarkably helpful for future marketing companies, but their research seems to have freaked out many, many people.
+On an average day, I bet hundreds or even thousands of research papers are written, published, and promoted.
+Likely, few of them are even seen, much less debated.
+But sometimes, someone writes something so interesting and so unusual that it sparks widespread interest, even if people don’t take the time to read the entire study in question.
+That’s what happened to two people who surveyed self-censorship and its role in the life of the average Facebook user.
+These researchers probably thought they were onto something grand and constructive for future marketing companies, but their research seems to have freaked out many people.

 A Simple Study

-The original study, which was published by the Association for the Advancement of Artificial Intelligence, is less than 10 pages long, and the entirety of the thing is available online.
+The original study, published by the Association for the Advancement of Artificial Intelligence, is less than 10 pages long, and the entirety of the thing is available online.
 For people who read such research all day long, it’s pretty straightforward.
-The researchers outline what they were trying to prove, what they did and what they found.
+The researchers outline what they were trying to prove, what they did, and what they found.
 And there’s some interesting stuff here.
-Over 5 million people were included in the study, and they weren’t notified of their inclusion.
-Their names weren’t attached to the data, and neither was the specific information the person put on Facebook.
+Over 5 million people were included in the study and weren’t notified of their inclusion.
+Their names weren’t attached to the data, nor was the specific information the person put on Facebook.

 However, a specific amount of information was collected about each participant, including data the researchers put under the helpful heading of “demographic.”